insentia/windows_sharepoint/README.md

 ##Last Fix/Update
-V 0.0.5 :
+V 0.0.6 :
- - Add support for SharePoint Standard and Enterprise
- - Update ReadME
- - Add warmup resource
+ - Fix use s-spexcelaccount instead of s-spusrprfaccount (enterprise edition)

 ###Setup Requirements
 Depends on the following modules: